googleapis/langchain-google-cloud-sql-pg-python/samples/index_tuning_sample/README.md

 ## Step 5: Generate Embeddings

 If you already have vector embeddings ready in your database, you can skip this step and update `vector_table_name` in `create_vector_embeddings.py` with your own table name.
-Otherwise, create embeddings from the sample dataset `wine_reviews_dataset.csv` by running this command in your sample code directory:
+Otherwise, create embeddings from the sample dataset `wine_reviews_dataset.csv` by running this command in your sample code directory(you may be prompted with a gapic client parallelization issue, which doesn't affect the program running):

 ```bash
 python3 create_vector_embeddings.py